erikdotdesign/document-audit/README.md

 # Figma Document Audit

 This project provides a comprehensive structure for tracking and analyzing statistics from a Figma document.
-The audit includes insights into layers, variables, styles, frames, and components—both local and remote—along with usage, bindings, and metadata completeness.
+The audit includes insights into layers, variables, styles, frames, and components — both local and remote — along with usage, bindings, and metadata completeness.

 ## AuditStats Schema Overview